Make a cute money holder graduation card DIY style with some help from a Cricut.

 To make the envelope, fold all of the score lines.
 Fold the bottom piece in.
 Add some glue on the edge of one of the side flaps and press it down.

-Put cash or a check inside the graduation card DIY and write a few sentiments on the opposite blank side.
 And then put the whole thing in the envelope and write a much deserving grads name on the front!

 I’m loving the glitter mesh iron-on!
 It gave the card fun depth and sparkle, but as you know I love everything glitter!